 An officer can arrest someone only with either a warrant or probable cause.
 Probable cause constitutes an objective indication that it’s more likely than not that the person committed or is committing a crime—for example, if an officer hears and alarm and sees someone running from a bank with a bag of money.
 After the arrest, the officer can search the arrestee and the immediate surroundings.
 (In some places, officers are even entitled to search through the suspect’s cellphone.)

-For more information on how to determine whether you’ve been placed under arrest, see Arrest: Seizing People.
+For more information on how to determine whether you’ve been placed under arrest, see Arrest vs. Detention.